-The Advanced Clinical Practice programme offered by the Glyndwr University aims to enable experienced professionals to:
+The Advanced Clinical Practice MSc programme offered by Wrexham Glyndwr University aims to enable experienced professionals to:

 The distinctive features of the Masters programme are its 600 practice hours and its focus on the four pillars of advanced practice.
 This means that the programme produces practitioners who are able to think at a high level in practice, but who also underpin their practice with a high level of scholarship.
 The programme therefore provides a first-class opportunity for post-registration learning in practice.

 On successful completion of the Advanced Clinical Practice/Advanced Clinical Practice (Therapies) course, students will be eligible to apply for advanced practice roles in a variety of settings, and in Wales, students will be eligible to use the title ‘Advanced’ on completion of the MSc.
 As it is validated by the relevant PSRBs, on completion of the Non-Medical Prescribing module, students will be able to record this qualification with their professional body (NMC, HCPC, GPhC).